shybovycha/shybovycha.github.io/_drafts/2021-12-09-opengl-advanced-samples.md

 ### Percentage-close filtering

 Percentage-close filtering, or PCF, is a technique of smoothing out those hard-edge shadows.
-The idea is that you do not calculate whether the pixel (say, on a surface) will be in shadow or not, but rather calculate the probability of that pixel being in shadow.
+Instead of calculating whether the pixel (say, on a surface) is in shadow or not you calculate the median of all the neighbours of an are around that pixel (say, 5x5 pixels).

+### Variance shadow mapping

+Variance shadow mapping is yet another technique of smoothing hard shadows.
+Unlike PCF, it has constant computation time.
+The idea is that you calculate the probability of a pixel being in shadow.
 If the probability is high enough - you treat it as if it was in the shadow.
-This allows you to get somewhat soft shadows.
+For the calculations, the two numbers (called "moments") are calculated during the shadow mapping, essentially being a function of the pixel depth (in light space) and a function of the same depth, squared.
+During the final scene rendering, you substitute the values in Chebyshev's inequality to get the probability.

 ### Cascaded shadow mapping